LIVEABOARD SEARCH

 Dive experience: A minimum of 50 hours underwater is recommended by Sea Hunter on its liveaboard charters.
 Nitrox and advanced certifications are also highly recommend.
 The Enriched Air Nitrox course can be taken onboard during the crossing for USD 250.
 Having experience with currents is also recommended.
 December-May has less strong currents, and is the more advisable period for scuba divers trying to avoid them.
 But in general the recommendations apply to the whole year as strong currents could be present at any time.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of divers per DM is 10), tanks, weights, weightbelt, nitrox fills for enriched air certified divers, return land transfer from San Jose to Puntarenas, personal diver locator (EPIRB), all taxes.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (max number of divers per DM is 10), tanks, weights, weightbelt, nitrox fills for enriched air certified divers, return land transfer from San Jose to Puntarenas, personal diver locator (EPIRB), sales tax.

 Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (USD 30 per day for BCD, reg & wetsuit), diving insurance, Cocos Island National Park fee (10 nights USD 554, 11 nights USD 633) to be paid in advance, fuel surcharge (USD 200).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).